frcdesign/FRCDesign.org/docs/resources/educators-guide/introduction/thestages.md

 - 1B covers power transmissions

-- 1C introduces top-down design with simple layout sketches, and teaches a wide variety of FRC  Concepts through simple example projects.
+- 1C helps practice cad skills through a series of 8 exercises while introducing several new COTS parts

-- 1D goes into the overal structure of an FRC Robot's CAD model, from master sketching to the top     level assembly.
-These concepts are taught through the process of modeling a simple Swerve Drivebase
+- 1D introduces top-down design within the context of a robot and walks through starting a subsystem for a robot, creating a swerve drivetrain from main layout sketch to assembly.

 - 1E teaches the general subsystem CAD workflow through adding onto the drivebase started in the prior module.